 - Allow to cool on the cookie sheet for 5 minutes, then move to wire racks to cool completely.

-- If you don't plan to eat them immediately, store in an airtight container.
-They last for up to 7 days.
+- If you don't plan to eat them immediately, keep them out at room temperature in an open container.

 These cookies spread out quite a bit, so make sure you give each cookie enough room as it bakes.